We are so glad you’re here!

 We believe in inspiring wonder and empowering children with the opportunity to make their own choices in a safe and supportive environment

 Campers make choices on a daily basis and achieve great independence from doing so.
-With over 35 fun activities to choose from, we encourage exploration and offer a wide range of possibilities for rich and meaningful experiences.
+With a ton of fun activities to choose from, we encourage exploration and offer a wide range of possibilities for rich and meaningful experiences.
 In all our activities and interactions, Camp Friendship focuses on supporting and encouraging each child’s development.
 Many campers grow with us and return year after year to reunite with friends and try new things.
 A child-centered philosophy is combined with high-caliber programming to make summer camp an experience like no other.

 Each exceptional staff